fantasyui-com/online-marketplace/ABOUT.md

 By removing all non-essential server features, and eliminating metadata storage we solve many complex problems before they start.
 We use simple email for communication, support, refunds, and other matters.

-Please contact us at <a class="e-mail"></a> we'll get back to you as soon as possible.
+Please <a class="e-mail">contact us</a> and we'll get back to you as soon as possible.